bcgov/digital-trust-toolkit/credentials/bc-natural-gas-tenure-title.md

 ## 2.2.
 Risk Assessment
-TBD
+In accordance with B.C. government procedures and policies, the standard [Privacy Impact Assessment (PIA)](https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/privacy/privacy-impact-assessments) and [Security Threat and Risk Assessment (STRA)](https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/information-security/security-threat-and-risk-assessment) processes have been completed for the use of this credential technology.

 ## 2.3.
 Trust Assurance and Certification
-TBD
+Development of digital technology is led by [British Columbia’s Digital Code of Practice](https://digital.gov.bc.ca/resources/digital-principles), applicable to all public service employees and contractors involved in and accountable for digital service delivery.

 ## 2.4.
 Governance Requirements
-The BC Tenure and Resource Stewardship Branch (TRSB) updates and manages this credential governance framework.

-Legislation and regulations govern the disposition, administration and management of petroleum and natural gas.
-These can be found in the [BC Petroleum and Natural Gas Act (PNG Act)](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/00_96361_01).
+Legislation and regulations govern the disposition, administration, and management of petroleum and natural gas in B.C.
+[BC Petroleum and Natural Gas Act (PNG Act)](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/00_96361_01).

 ## 2.5.
 Business Requirements